Modi twisted Pawar's remark on Pak, showed PM can lie: NCP | Devdiscourse

 Malik also recalled that Modi had paid a surprise visit to Sharif in December 2015.
 "Your flight was on its way to Delhi from Kabul, but you landed in Lahore and went to meet Sharif on his birthday, ate biryani there.

 "The video of what Pawar had said recently is available.
 Show it to people.
-We will quit politics if the allegation is found to be true, or you apologise to the nation for misleading," Malik stated..
+We will quit politics if the allegation is found to be true, or you apologise to the nation for misleading," Malik stated.
+The NCP later released a video clip titled "The lie of BJP's politics".

+The clip showed both Modi's allegations against Pawar at Nashik rally, and Pawar's actual comments about Pakistan, made at a meeting organised by the NCP's minority cell last Saturday.
+"I was the president of the world cricket body (International Cricket Council).
+I happened to take the Indian cricket team to Pakistan," Pawar is heard saying during the meeting.

+Politicians and the armed forces in Pakistan spread hatred about India, because they have a vested interest in that, he is heard saying.
+"But if you look at the common people there, I haven't seen this much love (for visitors from India) anywhere else," Pawar said, as per the video clip.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)